DekodeInteraktiv/project-base/documentation/local-environment.md

 `npm run env run cli 'wp shell'`

 Starts an interactive shell against the WordPress instance, which will have access to the same filesystem and environment variables as the site.

+#### Start a server with xDebug enabled

+`npm run env start -- --xdebug`

+xDebug is a great tool for profiling, or debugging.
+It allows you to work with breakpoints to quickly capture, or modify, data in real-time while working on projects, without the need for writing to log files, or using `var_dump` and `die` functions.